 |Lucía Santa Cruz||Member|

 The Strategy Committee is in charge of our strategic planning process and follow-up, as well as the identification of broad business opportunities and threats.
-The Strategy Committee is comprised of the Chairman of the Board and four additional Board members.
+The Strategy Committee is comprised of the President of the Board and three additional Board members.

 |Board member||Position in Committee|